reslp/phylociraptor/docs/introduction/minimal.rst

 Tutorial - A minimal example
 ============================

 This document guides you through a first example on how to run phylociraptor.
-This minmal dataset consists of 6 fungal genomes, three belonging to the Ascomycota and three to
+This minimal dataset consists of 6 fungal genomes, three belonging to the Ascomycota and three to
 Basidiomycota which will be downloaded during the first step of the run.
 Downstream analyses are carried out on 10 single-copy orthologous genes which will be identified in each genome with a modified BUSCO set.
 The so recovered genes will be aligned and trimmed and we will calculate single-gene trees for each gene.
 After this, we will perform a Maximum-Likelihood analyses on the full dataset and infer a species tree.
 The whole analysis should take about 1 hour to complete.